UNIwise/devops-assignment/README.md

 ## Caveats
 This assignment is relatively new so there might be some strange things please ask if something seems very strange.

-The assignment has only been tested on linux.
+The assignment has only been tested on Linux.
 There is not reason why it should not be completable on other operative systems but speak up if something seems impossible.